 The Chair of the student's Supervisory Committee will work with Supervisory Committee members to assess the field exam answers, based on an exam rubric provided by the DPC (see Appendix A).
-Exam questions are assessed as high pass, pass, marginal pass, or fail.
+Exam questions are assessed as high pass, pass, or fail.
 The Committee will return the exam results to the student within approximately three weeks.
-Results will include average ratings based on the rubric for each question, and other written feedback from the Committee.
+Results will include overall assessment - categorized as high pass, pass or fail - based on the rubric for each question, and other written feedback from the Committee.
 If a student fails a question, the Committee will provide feedback on areas that need to be addressed in the oral exam.